-'I draw the line' at feces: A guide to curb shopping in Columbia
+‘I draw the line’ at feces: A guide to the best thrift shopping on Columbia curbs

 “Busted-ass table and chairs.
 Between 20 and 400 years old, and ugly as sin.
 But if people are actually reclaiming and using sofas they find on the street, then it’s conceivable someone will want this.”

-If any message could capture the heart of Columbia's "curb alert" culture, it was this post in a local neighborhood Facebook group last weekend.
+This iconic message from a Columbia neighborhood Facebook group a few years back rings just as true today, capturing the heart of Columbia’s special “curb alert” culture.

+It’s a tale as old as time in Columbia neighborhoods: Spring arrives, the junk cleaning begins, and the treasure hunters come out.

-"Curb alerts" appear to be one of the most popular ways of communicating on social media in some Columbia neighborhoods, right up there with lost pet posts and recommendations for the best handyman to hand wash your grandmother's cousin's basket weaving shed with organic essential oils — or, if you live in Rosewood, the infamous "call it in" posts.
+“Curb alerts” are generally one of the most popular ways of communicating on social media in some Columbia neighborhoods, right up there with lost pet posts and recommendations for the best handyman to hand wash your grandmother’s cousin’s basket weaving shed with organic essential oils — or, if you live in Rosewood, the infamous “call it in” posts (if you know, you know).

-Curb alerts are especially numerous this time of year with spring cleaning and many college-aged renters packing up and moving out.
+Curb alerts are especially numerous this time of year with spring cleaning and many college-aged renters on the verge of packing up and moving out.

 What’s the deal with the curb shopping thing?
 In other words, why do we love picking up other people’s junk on the side of the street?